Health Care: COVID-19

 Testing after prior infection

-- Testing is needed to return to work prior to completion of 10-day isolation because of SARS-CoV-2 infection.
+- To return to work prior to completion of 10-day isolation because of SARS-CoV-2 infection.

-- They are experiencing symptoms consistent with COVID-19, and other etiologies have been ruled out.
+- When experiencing symptoms consistent with COVID-19, and other etiologies have been ruled out.
 In this situation, an antigen test is preferred.

 - Routine testing, such as routine staff screening and point-prevalence surveys.